0 hidden charges. 0 forex

 Credit card reward points:

 These are points offered for purchases made on the card.
 These points are a factor of the actual transaction value on your credit card.
 Points earned vary based on spending and the credit card issuer's policy.
-Fi Money offers a credit card that give you 5X the reward points on your spends on your top 3 brands.
-Say you’ve spend a total of ₹22,000 across Myntra, Amazon and MakeMyTrip, then at the end of the month, you get 1.1 lakh Fi-Coins which you can in turn use to exchange for goodies.
+Fi Money's co-branded credit card with Federal Bank gives you 5% valueback on your spends.
+Moreover the credit card also offers benefits based on your spending patterns and rewards you for all your spends.
+You can earn Fi-Coins when you use your credit card and redeem them for exclusive rewards from the exciting catalogue.

 Miles